brendanhaines/brendanhaines.github.io/_posts/2017-04-29-fpga-reaction-timer.md

 ![LFSR output values][LFSR-histogram]

 Unfortunately, 30 samples doesn't allow for significant trends to develop in terms of frequency of occurance of various numbers.
 What this sample does show is that the LFSR is providing values throughout its full output range and, when I slowed down the clock to 1Hz, confirmed that it is operating exactly as it should.

+# Extra Features

+Though functionally useless, I also added a scrolling message on the seven-segment display when the device turns on.
+In honor of CU, this message is `go buffs`.
+I made this scroll across the available digits through the use of a 2Hz clock which causes the message to shift left by 8 bits (7 segments + decimal point).

 # Demonstration